 To be discovered in the Petite galerie from February 24 to March 17.

-In the Galerie haute, from February 2 to March 31, Benoît Platéus, Javiera Terejina, Julien Discrit, Jérémie Lenoir, Vincent Lamouroux, Bernard Calet, Evariste Rocher, Till Roeskens and Xavier Antin test various forms of approaches to reality.
+In the Galerie haute, from February 2 to March 31, Benoît Platéus, Javiera Tejerina-Risso, Julien Discrit, Jérémie Lenoir, Vincent Lamouroux, Bernard Calet, Evariste Richer, Till Roeskens and Xavier Antin test various forms of approaches to reality.

 Under the glass roof, with Tatiana Wolska, Principe d’Incertitude takes shape and becomes a cloud, a plastic, aerial, monumental and colourful form.
 This poetic stretch under the canopy is also to be seen from February 2 to March 31.